 Voice, Visions, and Value

-This post represents more than just a final project—it's the heart of a professional learning strategy I designed for the educators I support.
-As an Instructional Technology Specialist serving two diverse Title 1 campuses, I wanted to move beyond traditional “sit and get” PD.
-Instead, this strategy focuses on sustained, hands-on learning that is collaborative, relevant, and empowering.
+This post represents more than a final project—it’s the heart of a blended professional learning strategy designed for the educators I support.
+As an Instructional Technology Specialist serving two diverse Title I campuses, I sought to move beyond traditional “sit and get” PD.
+This approach embraces a blended learning model rooted in Fink’s Taxonomy of Significant Learning and higher-order Bloom’s thinking to offer sustained, active, and personalized learning experiences (Fink, 2003).

-You’ll find everything here—from the big-picture vision (our BHAG) to session materials, timelines, and the core principles that guide it all.
-This space is built for the teachers and leaders I work alongside—those who deserve meaningful support as they grow in their craft.
-My hope is that this becomes a true resource they can return to, use, and make their own.
+This space is built for the teachers and leaders I work alongside—those who deserve relevant, hands-on support as they grow in their craft.
+My hope is that this becomes a practical, evolving resource that empowers them to lead, learn, and innovate—anchored in research emphasizing the importance of sustained, job-embedded, and actively supported professional development (Gulamhussein, 2013).

 Creating an Effective Learning Environment